-Thornhill’s dress shirt continues the clean, minimalist look of the suit with its plain “French front” (no placket) and no pocket.
+Thornhill’s dress shirt, likely made by Nat Wise of London (now Anto), continues the clean, minimalist look of the suit with its plain “French front” (no placket) and no pocket.
 The back is shirred at the yoke, and the tail – only seen when he takes his pants off in Eve’s hotel room – is long in the front and back.

 The shirt has squared double cuffs (also known as “French cuffs”, continuing the shirt’s Gallic themes) and another button further up the forearm to button the gauntlet.

 At least four – and possibly more – sets of cuff links are seen on Thornhill’s wrists throughout North by Northwest, making it the only major wardrobe inconsistency.
 Despite the inconsistency, each set of links all follow Grant’s own rules as he laid out for GQ in 1962: “…if you wear cuff links, as I do, don’t, I beg you, wear those huge examples of badly designed, cheap modern jewelry.
 They, too, are not only ostentatious, but heavy and a menace to the enamel on your car and your girl friend’s eye.”